 Our highlights: Knoxville is known for being a bigger city with mountain charm.
 A great place to explore downtown, hear live music, eat southern soul food, and have a drink at a microbrewery or distillery.

 Check out the Pigeon Forge.
-This is the incredible location of Dollywood amusement park, TITANIC museum, alpine coasters, zip lines, and many other attractions, shows, and amusement rides.
+This is the incredible location of the Dollywood amusement park, TITANIC museum, alpine coasters, zip lines, and many other attractions, shows, and amusement rides.

 Visit Gatlinburg.
 Set in the foothills of the Smoky Mountains, this town has a beautiful setting and lots of attractions to choose from including many nature-based activities.
 Ride the gondola at Ober Gatlinburg amusement park or hike to Mount Harrison and Cataract Falls.